The EPA-registered product that can ease pool maintenance

 Even though borates can help freshwater pools mimic the feel of a saltwater pool, saltwater pools can also benefit from borates, Bokor adds.

-“Boric acid is a natural chelator with calcium,” Bokor says.
+“Borates is an [effective] chelator with calcium,” Bokor says.
 “So the pools with salt chlorine generators where there’s scaling issues on the device itself, we can reduce the amount of calcium buildup by using borates.”

 Stephens, Nichols and Bokor all believe the biggest hindrance to borate use is its cost.